ngoworldcommunity/NGOWorld/README.md

 </br>

-## Guidelines 🔐
+## Contributing to Milan, Guidelines 🔐

-When contributing or setting up the projects, please follow the below guidelines:
+It is expected that all the contributors, especially the `first time contributors` must go through these atleast once while setting up, contributing to this project :

 1. [Contributing Guidelines](/CONTRIBUTING.md)
 2. [Code of conduct](/CODE_OF_CONDUCT.md)